Y-Sulphuris/JNIDirect/README.md

 //it will be points to runtime-generated function that calls myDirectFunc (only on 64 bit architecture, 32 bit doesn't need this) void* myDirectFunc_generated = NULL;

-JNIEXPORT jlong JNICALL JavaCritical_test_JNIDirectTest_myfunc(jint arg) {
+//called once when the method has just been recompiled by JIT JNIEXPORT jlong JNICALL JavaCritical_test_JNIDirectTest_myfunc(jint arg) {
 	JNIDirectInit((void*)&myDirectFunc,&myDirectFunc_generated,1);
 	return myDirectFunc(JNIDirectAInvoke arg);